 The third and smallest compartment can hold either fruit or veggies if you didn’t pack it in the other two, or a dip.
 A treat can be something as simple as fruit or an energy bite.

 - Add Color.

 Lunchboxes with a variety of colors and textures have a lot more eye appeal.
-Colorful (real) foods have a lot of nutrition, so the more you can pack in there, the better.
+Colorful (real) foods have a lot of nutrition, so the more you can pack in there as lunchbox sides or main dishes, the better.